Support Us

 What Did Bill Drummond Say in Dumfries?

-World renowned contemporary artist Bill Drummond was in Dumfries last week where he presented a performance lecture called ‘Why Andy Warhol is Shite’.
-Eaglesfield film maker John Wallace was there that evening, but was ejected from the venue on Mr Drummond’s insistence that his work not be recorded in any way.
+World-renowned contemporary artist Bill Drummond was in Dumfries last week where he presented a performance lecture called ‘Why Andy Warhol is Shite’.
+Eaglesfield filmmaker John Wallace was there that evening, but was ejected from the venue at Mr. Drummond’s insistence that his work not be recorded in any way.

-Here is Wallace’s film about his attempts to discover what truths Bill Drummond was bestowing upon Doonhamers last Thursday night:
+Below is Wallace’s account of his attempts to discover the truths Bill Drummond was sharing with Doonhamers last Thursday night:

 Categories